ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ### The waterfall method

 First, we'll look the waterfall method.
-The lifecyle of this approach is depicted below:
+The lifecycle of this approach is depicted below:

 <div align="center">